zainier/Online-shop/README.md

 ## Serving Laravel
+If you decide to clone this project, you will need to make an .env file:

+rename .env.example .env<br>
+composer update<br>
+php artisan key:generate<br>

 HTTP-server will listen to port 8000.
 Starting a server - "php artisan serve" in cmd.<br>
 DataBase will listen to port 8080.
 Starting a server - run Apache and MySQL module in XAMPP Control Panel.